leafsphp/leaf/README.md

 **Install Leaf 2:**

-Since leaf 3 is still in beta, you might want to install the stable leaf 2 instead.
-You can do this with Leaf CLI or composer.
+You can install Leaf 2 in your project with Leaf CLI or composer.

 ```sh
 leaf create <project-name> --basic --v2